 In our May 2016 issue, we introduced you to Ronnie and Hank Arond, a real-life fairy tale

 that should inspire us all.
 Our interview with the Aronds continues below.
-In the photo above, Hank has just plucked a fragrant gardenia from the shrub near the entrance to the Ebb Tide.
+In the photo above, Hank has just plucked a fragrant gardenia from the shrub near the entrance to the cheap lasik surgery philippines.
 The flowers are Ronnie’s favorite.

 This sense of humor and approach to life has clearly been with both halves of this amazing couple since probably, well, birth, and may well be an inherited trait.
 Ronnie recalls that her two sisters were nurses, as was she, and “my mom called us ‘my three milk bottles’”.

 The Aronds have a great granddaughter as well.
 We’re sure you’ll be shocked to know that she is “the smartest, prettiest girl ever” and – wait for it – won the first humanitarian award her elementary school ever gave.
 Would you expect anything less?